JZims/portfolio-page/README.md

 # portfolio-page
-Eventually a place to showcase accolades and shopw off to potential employers
+Eventually a place to showcase accolades